zontasticality/ar-ontology/data/Logical Formula.md

 ---
 title: Logical Formula
-type: structure
+type: category
 ---

-A logical formula is a kind of [[subtype:well-formed formula]].
-The defining feature of a logical formula is that it can be
+A logical formula is a [[is-a:formal construct]] associated with a [[uses:logical framework]], and can usually be interpreted as either true or false, potentially with respect to some assignment.